Cuthbert and Williams given World Cup audition

 Only full-back Liam Williams and flanker Dan Lydiate survive from the starting side that lost 19-17 at Twickenham.

-Gatland had made 15 changes for that game from the team that beat England in Cardiff in the opening match in August.

-Dragons full-back Evans and Cardiff lock Teddy Williams could win their first caps against against South Africa which will mean Gatland has given 46 out of his 48-man squad a chance to impress in the three warm-up games, with only Taulupe Faletau (calf) and Gareth Anscombe (thumb) missing the games through injury.
+Dragons full-back Evans and Cardiff lock Teddy Williams could both win their first caps off the bench, which would mean Gatland has given 46 out of his 48-man squad a chance to impress in the three summer Tests.

+Taulupe Faletau (calf) and fly-half Gareth Anscombe (thumb) would then be the only players not to feature at all, due to injury, but are likely to go to France if fit.

 Last chance to impress

+Scarlets centre Williams, 26, becomes the eighth centre selected by Gatland since taking charge.

-Scarlets centre Williams, 26, last played for Wales in the 54-16 defeat against New Zealand in November 2021 in Cardiff when he scored the hosts' only try.
+He last played for Wales against New Zealand in November 2021 in Cardiff - under Wayne Pivac - when he scored the hosts' only try.

-Williams and Grady are battling with Nick Tompkins, George North, Joe Roberts, Keiran Williams and Max Llewellyn for probably four centres positions in Gatland's final squad.
+Williams and Grady are battling with Nick Tompkins, George North, Joe Roberts, Keiran Williams and Max Llewellyn for probably four places in Gatland's final squad.

 Ospreys wing Cuthbert, 33, missed the training camps in Switzerland and Turkey through injury.